S-Temple/637Assignment3/seng637-a3-Team6.md

 # 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage

-For Range we had no new test cases designed as the testing from the last assignment covered all code that is possible to reach.
-The only parts not covered are inaccessible code that although should never be run is good defensive programming.
+For Range we had one new test case designed as the testing from the last assignment covered almost all code that is possible to reach.The new test case is for the method equals and it passes a non Range object for comparision which covers some addional code not caught by assignment 2 testing.
+The only parts left not covered are inaccessible code that although should never be run but is good defensive programming.
 The details for each method will be covered in later sections.

 **For DataUtilities a few updates were made:**
 1. getCumalitivePercentages had to be updated to include test cases for infinite, NaN, and null values.
 By adding in these test cases the instruction (statement) coverage was increased as some instructions were missed before.